🦉

 Overview

 Float revenue, or interest earned on reserves, remains the primary source of income for stablecoin issuers.
-In fact, the world’s largest issuers, Circle (USDC) and Tether (USDT), generate 95-99% of their revenue from reserve income.
-Issuers may also charge token minting, redemption, or wallet-to-wallet transfer fees, but in practice, competition and user demand for frictionless transactions keep these fees close to zero.
-As a result, float revenue continues to provide the most reliable source of income for stablecoin issuers.
+In fact, the world’s largest issuers, Tether (USDT) and Circle (USDC), generate 95-99% of their revenue from internal yield.
+Issuers may also charge token minting, redemption, or wallet-to-wallet transfer fees, but in practice, strong competition and demand for frictionless transactions keep these fees close to zero.
+As a result, float revenue continues to provide the most reliable source of income for stablecoin issuers today.

-Since current stablecoin regulations like the GENIUS Act only allow issuers to allocate reserves into permitted assets like cash and cash equivalents, including short-term government bonds like US T-Bills, their float revenue is effectively tied to the risk-free rate.
+Since current stablecoin regulations only allow issuers to allocate reserves into permitted assets like cash and cash equivalents, including short-term government bonds (e.g., U.S. T-bills), their float revenue is effectively tied to the risk-free rate.
 During low interest rate environments, float revenue may decline significantly, threatening issuers whose economics depend heavily on interest income.
-Thus, future regulated stablecoin issuers will likely need to diversify into adjacent business models, such as payments processing, credit intermediation, or or ecosystem services, rather than relying solely on float revenue.
+Therefore, regulated stablecoin issuers will need to diversify into adjacent business models, such as payments processing, credit intermediation, or ecosystem services, rather than relying solely on float revenue once short-term rates fall.

 A Race to the Bottom